 Preparing schools for the new QCE system

-To help schools prepare and plan for the new QCE system, QCAA has developed resources and activities for teachers and curriculum leaders to learn about the new quality assurance processes and familiarise themselves with the new General syllabuses.
+To help schools prepare and plan for the new QCE system, QCAA provides resources and activities for teachers and curriculum leaders to learn about the new quality assurance processes and familiarise themselves with the new General syllabuses.

-QCAA is providing fully-funded workshops for teachers of General syllabuses that will cover unit planning, teaching and learning, and assessment using the redeveloped syllabuses.
-Teachers will have the opportunity to map a sequence of learning and assessment using the syllabus and support materials, as well as discuss the significance of the syllabus construct for teaching and learning.
-The workshops will take place across the state from July 2017 for more than 24,000 participants.
+Syllabus implementation workshops cover unit planning, teaching and learning, and assessment using the redeveloped syllabuses.
+Teachers will map a sequence of learning and assessment using the syllabus and support materials, and discuss the syllabus construct.

-Workshops for most General subjects will be one day in duration, with some new or significantly redeveloped subjects requiring two days.
-These subjects include: Business, Design, Digital Technology, Food and Nutrition, and Psychology.
+Workshops for most General subjects will be one day in duration.
+Some new and significantly redeveloped subjects require two days.
+These include Business, Design, Digital Technology, Food and Nutrition, and Psychology.
 Only teachers nominated by their principal can attend a workshop.

-Four modules in the School Portal, accessed through the QCAA Portal, provide background information on the senior assessment and tertiary entrance reforms, as well as the underpinning construct and design features of the new and redeveloped General syllabuses.
+Four modules in the School Portal, accessed through the QCAA Portal, provide background information on the new QCE system as well as the underpinning construct and design features of General syllabuses.

-If you cannot access the School Portal please follow the login help instructions.
+If you cannot access School Portal, please follow the login help instructions.